"The history of all times, and of today especially, teaches that... women will be forgotten if they forget to think about themselves."

 Learn.
 Who was the first woman in modern history to lead a major Native-American tribe, the Cherokee Nation?
 Can you name the architect of the Vietnam Veterans Memorial in Washington, D.C., designed when she was only 21 years old?
 Test your knowledge of women's history here.

 Play.
-EducationWorld has compiled a great list of Women's History Month games, crafts and activities for kids that include acting in (and changing the ending) of fairy tales, designing a postage stamp honoring the month, and writing a letter to first lady Michelle Obama about an issue that concerns them.
+EducationWorld has compiled a great list of Women's History Month games, crafts and activities for kids that include acting in (and changing the ending) of fairy tales and designing a postage stamp honoring the month.

 Visit.
 Don't just read about history; go see where it actually happened.
 Check out one of these Top 10 National Parks that honor women such as Clara Barton National Historic Park in Maryland or the Rosie the Riveter/World War II Home Front National Historical Park in California.
 And don't forget to look for local and state parks, too.

 Honor.
 Plan a reception, luncheon or event that honors women in your community who are role models, those whose lives need to be part of the historic record.